 Authentic Venice: Savoring Dinner with Locals at Home

 We’ve heard it before — if you really want to get to the heart of a culture, eat the food, right?
 We love trying traditional foods wherever we go around the world like we did in Bologna and Chile for example - because eating what the locals eat, where they eat it, practically guarantees you an authentic view of whatever culture you’re exploring.
 It's the ultimate slow travel experience.
 So wouldn’t it be great then to dine with a local family in their home, on a meal prepared by them?
-It’s a simple thing, but wouldn’t that just be the icing on the cake?
+It’s a simple thing, but wouldn’t that just be the icing on the cake — a perfect experience for your Italy bucket list?
 Well, that’s just what we did recently in Venice, Italy of all places.
 After a full day spent exploring Venice's Garden of the Doge on the island of Sant'Erasmo, we were invited to the home of a local professional chef and his wife, a local painter and Venetian mask artisan, for a late dinner of traditional Venetian food.

 Traditional Food is The Heart of a Culture